vic-ma/howtodismantle.github.io/_posts/2024-11-09-Cam-like-a-Bosch-Part-I-Integrate-Bosch-security-cam-AI-features-with-Peakboard.md

 ## Result

 If you take a final look at the result, you can see how well the occupancy detection works.
-As soon as a car enters or leaves one of the two fields, the data is adjusted and reflected in the Peakboard board.
+As soon as a car enters or leaves one of the two fields, the data is adjusted and reflected in the Peakboard screen.
 Cars outside the lots are not counted.

 ![image](/assets/2024-11-09/100.png)